Stochastic Quantization of Axial Vector Gauge Theories

 In an operator formalism proposed by Namiki et al. \cite{SQM3}, the SQM is formulated as a field theory in five dimensions following a definite prescriptions of writing the action in five dimension.
 A stochastic momentum field is introduced for each field in the Lagrangian.
 Letting \(\pi_\mu, \bar{\omega},\omega\) to denote the stochastic momentum corresponding to the gauge field \(A_\mu\) and the fermionic fields \(\psi, \bar{\psi}\), the stochastic action \(\Lambda\) of the five dimensional field theory takes the following form.

 where

 Here \(K(x,t)\) is a suitable kernel that needs to be used for the fermions.
-For our present discussion exact expression of the kernel for fermions is not required.
+For our present discussion an explicit expression of the kernel for fermions is not required.
 We write down expressions for two point function for the axial vector fields

 where